M66B/XPrivacyLua/DEFINE.md

 	local value = param:getValue(name, scope)
 ```

-You can only hook into apps, so not into Android system.

 Using the pro companion app you can edit built-in definitions, which will result in making a copy of the definition.
 You could for example enable usage notifications or change returned fake values.
 Deleting copied definitions will restore the built-in definitions.